peterhinch/micropython-async/FASTPOLL.md

 extreme case is in some astronomy applications where a delay on a complex calculation running into many minutes would not be apparent.

+A common case of tasks which can be run at low priority is that of networking: such tasks are more tolerant of delays and latency than hardware interfaces.

 ###### [Jump to Contents](./FASTPOLL.md#contents)

 ## 2.4 Background